Further reading - Kitten immunity

 Your kitten has a special defence system to help protect them as they grow and develop – its name is the immune system, and its mission is to assess threats and fight pathogens.

-Luckily, the system is well thought out.
-It’s a network of organs, white blood cells, proteins (antibodies) and chemicals that constantly guard against bacteria, infections, viruses, parasites and harmful agents.
+Luckily, the system is well thought.
+It’s a network of organs, white blood cells, proteins (antibodies) and chemicals thatconstantly guard against bacteria, infections, viruses, parasites and harmful agents.
 It’s one of their most important defences against health conditions, especially in their early days of development, when they are still really fragile.

-The immune system of an adult cat is much stronger than that of a kitten. that's why kittens need special support.
-The reason being that your kitten primarily gets their immunity from their mother’s colostrum (mother’s first milk) which serves to pass on some of the mother’s immune protection to the litter right after they’re born.
-Now this explains why it’s critical that a kitten starts suckling correctly immediately after birth.
+Adult cat’s immune system is much stronger than the oneof akitten, that’s why the latest sometimes needsspecial support.
+The reason being thatyour kitten primarily gets their immunity from their mother’s colostrum (mother’s first milk) which serves to pass on some of the mother’s immune protection to the litter right after they’re born.
+Now this explainswhyit’s criticalthat a kitten starts suckling correctly immediately after birth.

 Why do we need to assist kittens' immune system development?

-Because the protection the kittens get from their mother doesn't last forever.
+Because the protection the kitten's get from their mother doesn't last forever.
 It’s like a temporary shield to give them a kickstart in life but the protection gradually declines after around 5-6 weeks.
-Your kitten’s first vaccine will help them to be protected in their adult life against some of the most dangerous diseases (such as panleukopenia and cat flu) but their little body doesn’t ‘respond’ to vaccines until they’re around 9 weeks of age.
+Your kitten’s first vaccine will help them to be protected on their adult life against the most dangerous diseases (such as panleukopenia - cat typhus - and coryza) but their little body doesn’t ‘respond’ to vaccines until they’re around 2 months old.
 This leaves a vulnerable time called the ‘immunity gap’ when the kitten has lost much of the protection from their mother but doesn’t yet have protection from vaccines and from their own antibodies.

 During this time, which varies for each kitten, it’s critical that your kitten is kept in a hygienic place and fed with everything they need to grow stronger and healthier.